IainHenn/wine-quality/README.md

 -   Look for trends
 -   Look for NA values
 -   Look for distributions
+-   Look for columns that have possible outliers

 - Data Cleaning:
 -   Checking outliers, fixing them --> Winsorizing based on SD or IQR
 -   Clean NA values
 -   Clean anything

 -   Feature Engineering:

 - Modeling: